1. As-Salamu Alaykum (السلام عليكم)

 - Meaning: “Peace be upon you.”

-- When to use: This is a universal, formal greeting used around all Arabic-speaking regions.
-It is rooted in Islamic traditions but is also commonly used in secular settings.
+- When to use: A universal, formal greeting used across all Arabic-speaking regions.
+It’s rooted in Islamic traditions but is also commonly used in secular settings.

 - Response: Wa alaykum as-salam (وَعَلَيْكُم السَّلَام) — “And peace be upon you too.”